lancewilhelm/kmk_firmware/boards/helix/keymaps/lance/README.md

-# The Default Helix Layout
+# The Lance Helix Layout
 ## Layout

+This layout was inspired by time spent with the Planck and CRKBD (Corne) boards.
+It adapts a lower layer that contains all numbers and symbols, and places arrow keys at the resting position of the right hand on the raise layer. @

 ### Qwerty